Terms And Conditions

 Article 5.
 Registration of the Issuer

-In most cases, the Recipient who wishes to receive their Electronic Accreditation / Crt first needs to accept GDPR rules as well as Terms & Conditions on the Site and allow access to the personal data entered by the Issuer (such as last name, middle name, firstname, email, phone, title, company, profile picture, personal id number).
+In most cases, the Recipient who wishes to receive their Electronic Accreditation / Document first needs to accept GDPR rules as well as Terms & Conditions on the Site and allow access to the personal data entered by the Issuer (such as last name, middle name, firstname, email, phone, title, company, profile picture, personal id number).
+In the event that a Recipient is a company the Issuer can choose to skip the process of requesting the acceptance of GDPR rules.
+It is always the responsibility of the Issuer to adhere to GDPR and other data compliance regulations in their country or region.

 Article 7.
-Publication of the Electronic Accreditation / Crt
+Publication of the Electronic Accreditation / Documents

-The Electronic Accreditation / Crt may be made accessible freely and shown either on Issuers subdomain or on TRUE Subdomain.
+The Electronic Accreditation / Document may be made accessible freely and shown either on Issuers subdomain or on TRUE Subdomain.

 - Issuer takes full responsibility of the validity, the data and the personal info of the Recipient